afancyfridgemagnet/chatweave/README.md

 Bot commands are messages prefixed with "!" such as !giveaway, !pokecheck, !discord, etc.

 `/staticemotes <true|false>`
-When set to true, emotes/cheermotes will load the non-animated version.
+When set to true, future messages containing emotes/cheermotes will load non-animated versions.
 This can have performance improvements.
-NOTE: Setting will not apply retroactively and will not affect third-party emotes.

 `/thirdpartyemotes <true|false>`
 When set to true, parses and displays third-party GLOBAL and CHANNEL emotes from 7TV, BTTV, FFZ.